April Ingham – Executive Director

 Andy has two BAs (English Major, Psychology Minor; Sociology Major); over two decades later he is still trying to find some use for them.
 He first started volunteering with PPP in 2010.
 He acts as an archivist for Tok Blong Pasifik, maintaining inventories and scanning earlier issues.
 His outside interests include movies, comics, travel (including extensive explorations of northwest Washington and Oregon, the “Golden Horseshoe” area of Ontario and the general vicinity of Montreal) and photography (with over 3.4 million photos uploaded to Flickr).
 At some point he’d like to get novels published.

-Dana Johnson – Program Coordinator
+Peter Boldt – Program Coordinator